graphile/graphile.github.io/src/pages/postgraphile/usage-library.md

   - `exportJsonSchemaPath`: Enables saving the detected schema, in JSON format, to the given location.
 The directories must exist already, if the file exists it will be overwritten.
   - `exportGqlSchemaPath`: Enables saving the detected schema, in GraphQL schema format, to the given location.
 The directories must exist already, if the file exists it will be overwritten.
   - `bodySizeLimit`: Set the maximum size of JSON bodies that can be parsed (default 100kB).
 The size can be given as a human-readable string, such as '200kB' or '5MB' (case insensitive).
+  - `pgSettings`: A plain object specifying custom config values to set in the PostgreSQL transaction (accessed via `current_setting('my.custom.setting')`) or a function which will return the same (or a Promise to the same).
+  - `appendPlugins`: an array of [Graphile Build](/graphile-build/plugins/) plugins to load after the default plugins
+  - `prependPlugins`: an array of [Graphile Build](/graphile-build/plugins/) plugins to load before the default plugins (you probably don't want this)
+  - `replaceAllPlugins`: the full array of [Graphile Build](/graphile-build/plugins/) plugins to use for schema generation (you almost definitely don't want this!)

 [connect]: https://www.npmjs.com/connect
 [express]: https://www.npmjs.com/express